rosflight/rosflight_firmware/docs/user-guide/autopilot-setup.md

 # Compatible hardware

-As of march, 2017, ROSflight is only supported on flight controllers with STM32F103 processors.
-Specifically, the naze32 and the flip32.
+As of June 2017 ROSflight is only supported on flight controllers with STM32F103 processors, specifically, the naze32 and the flip32.
 Both the 6-DOF and 10-DOF versions of each board are fully supported.
-We have had most success with flip32 boards purchased directly from [readytoflyquads.com](www.readytoflyquads.com).
+We have had most success with flip32 boards purchased directly from [readytoflyquads.com](http://www.readytoflyquads.com/).
 We have had weird issues with knock-off boards from Chinese vendors.

 # Flashing firmware using the Cleanflight Configurator